All Barcelona Highlights Tour

 - Entrance tickets and fast track to Sagrada Família and Poble Espanyol

-- Roomy and air conditioned bus with big windows
+- Roomy and air conditioned bus with panoramic windows

 - Free time in both Sagrada Família and Poble Espanyol